 Professional Counseling & Therapy

-children provided with counseling are now closer to healing
+counseling session provided to children who are now closer to healing

 children and families equipped with family skills training

-young adults equipped with life skills training and advanced support
+young adults equipped with life skills training and advanced education support

 children equipped with essential education support